masaf2/ChIP-seq_pipeline/README.md

 ## OUTPUT FILES

 There will be a folder named yearMonthDay_hourMinSec.
-If the user choose to keep intermediate files, this folder will contain four folder named fastFile, trimFiles, alignFiles and sortedFiles.
-This last will contain the final files.
-If the user choose to remove intermediate files, the final files will be in the folder yearMonthDay_hourMinSec.

 Each folder will contain these types of files :

-    fastqFiles  -> filename.fastq.gz
-                   filename.fastqc.zip

-    trimFiles   -> filename_trim.fastq.gz

-    alignFiles  -> filename_aln.bam

-    sortedFiles -> filename_sorted.bam

-Where filename.fastqc.zip is the FastQC quality analysis.
+    FinalFiles/k1/file_sorted-k1.bam
+              /k1/file_sorted-k1.bam.bai
+              /k3/file_sorted-k3.bam
+              /k3/file_sorted-k3.bam.bai

+    QualityCheck/file_fastqc/
+                /file_trim_fastqc/

+    settingSummary-yearMonthDay_hourMinSec.txt

+    yearMonthDay_hourMinSec.log

+Where file_sorted-k\*.bam is the final file, file_fastqc is the FastQC quality analysis, settingSummary-yearMonthDay_hourMinSec.txt is the summary of the command and yearMonthDay_hourMinSec.log is the log of the processing.

 ## HOW IT WORKS

-This script will detect the input file format (FASTQ, BAM, SRA or FASTQ.GZ) and will convert it into FASTQ.GZ format in the fastqFile directory (with SRA Toolkit or Bedtools).
-Then, a FastQC quality analysis will be performed on these files (with FastQC) and be stored in the same folder.
-From these analysis, the encoding format and the overrepresented sequence (adapter) will be extracted.
-A trimming will be done (with Trimmomatic) and the clean FASTQ.GZ files will be stored in the trimFiles directory.
-Then, the alignment of these files is made (with Bowtie2) and the output is stored in the alignFiles folder.
+This script writes the summary of the command in a file and store the processing information in a log file.
+It detects the input file format (FASTQ, BAM, SRA or FASTQ.GZ) and will convert it into FASTQ.GZ format in the fastqFile directory (with SRA Toolkit or Bedtools).
+Then, a FastQC quality analysis will be performed on these files (with FastQC).
+From these analysis, the encoding format and the overrepresented sequence (adapter) will be detected.
+A trimming will be done (with Trimmomatic) according to these parameters and the user's parameters.
+Then, the alignment of these files is made (with Bowtie2).
 These file are then sorted (with Samtools).
-The user decides to keep or to delete intermediate files at the end of the script execution.
+The final files will be stored in the FinalFiles directory.